mpeeples2008/ArchNetSci/_book/01-data.md

 #> 6 Apache Creek Mineral Creek Pueblo
 ```

-In addition to the .csv files, several examples in this book and several of the datasets above are provide as .RData files which can be read directly in R and can contain multiple R objects.
+In addition to the .csv files, several examples in this book and several of the data sets above are provide as .RData files which can be read directly in R and can contain multiple R objects.
 These can be read directly into the R environment using the `load()` function.
 See the example below.
 Again note that you must specify the specific directory within the working directory where the file is located.

 ```r